drowe67/freedv-gui/USER_MANUAL.md

 1. Open the *Tools - Audio Config* Dialog
 1. At the bottom select *Receive* Tab
-1. In *From Radio To Computer* select your default sound input device (usually at the top)
+1. In *Input To Computer From Radio* select your default sound input device (usually at the top)
-1. In the *From Computer To Speaker/Headphone* window select your default sound output device (usually at the top)
+1. In the *Output From Computer To Speaker/Headphones* window select your default sound output device (usually at the top)
 1. At the bottom select *Transmit* Tab
-1. In *From Microphone* window select *none*
+1. In *Input From Microphone To Computer* window select *none*
-1. In *To Radio* window select *none*
+1. In *Output From Computer To Radio* window select *none*
 1. Press OK to close the dialog

 When you press Start FreeDV will start decoding any incoming signals